Yes, you’ll gain the business and management skills that an MBA assumes—but you’ll also gain an added specialization in the area of your choice.

 MBA in Sports Management: Requirements

-Graduates of the MBA in Sports Management program must complete 12 three-credit courses, which include seven foundational courses (21 credits), three sports management specialization courses (9 credits) and two electives (6 credits).
+Graduates of the MBA in Sports Management program must complete 12 three-credit courses, which include six foundational courses (21 credits), three sports management specialization courses (9 credits) and two electives (6 credits).

 Learn more about the MBA with a specialization in Sports Management: